 Causes of Lateral Ankle Sprain:

-A lateral ankle sprain usually occurs with incorrect placement of foot with the ankle and foot in an inverted position during the initial point of contact, placing the ankle in a more vulnerable position.
+A lateral ankle sprain usually occurs with incorrect placement of the foot with the ankle and foot in an inverted position during the initial point of contact, placing the ankle in a more vulnerable position.

 An ankle sprain is a common injury sustained by individuals participating in recreational sports and physical activities.

-Risk Factors for Lateral Ankle Sprain:
+Risk Factors for Lateral Ligament Sprain:

 - Impairments in postural balance